loginid1/loginid-wordpress-plugin/readme.txt

 == Description ==

-LoginID’s DirectWeb Plugin enables your WordPress application’s end users to register and authenticate through highly secure public key cryptography instead of a password.
+LoginID’s DirectWeb Plugin enables your WordPress application’s end users to register and authenticate through highly secure **FIDO-certified** public key cryptography instead of a password.

-Benefits:
+**Benefits:**
 - Convenience:
   - Eliminate the need for your users to enter a password when they log in to your website.
   - Reduce your user abandonment rates by making transactions as seamless as possible.